azerothcore/azerothcore-wotlk/.github/README.md

 - **AzerothCore** is released under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html)
 - The original sources from MaNGOS/TrinityCore are released under the [GNU GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-Please note, **AzerothCore is not affiliated with Blizzard Entertainment** and is not endorsed by World of Warcraft.
-It is intended solely for personal use, testing, and educational purposes.
-Running illegal public servers is not supported by the project.
+It's important to note that AzerothCore is not an official Blizzard Entertainment product, and it is not affiliated with or endorsed by World of Warcraft or Blizzard Entertainment.
+AzerothCore does not in any case sponsor nor support illegal public servers.
+If you use this project to run an illegal public server and not for testing and learning it is your own personal choice.

 ## Special thanks